NB: This article was modified October, 2023 And see below for a new offering.

-I get a lot of questions about the methylation cycle and taking methylated folate In articles and podcasts, I got into great detail about undermethylation.
-This causes a lot of confusion amongst patients because most providers don’t understand how methylated folate works.
+I get a lot of questions about the methylation cycle and taking methylated folate.
+In articles and podcasts, I go into great detail about undermethylation.
+This causes a lot of confusion amongst patients because most providers don’t understand the full impact of methylated folates.
 Folate is a wonderful vitamin for many people.
 But for undermethylators, folate can cause problems.
 Why is that?
-To understand the issue, we have to first understand more about methylation, DNA, and why genetic tests may not be the right approach.
+To understand the issue, we have to first understand more about the methylation cycle, DNA, and why genetic tests may not be the right approach.

-Undermethylators is one of the primary subtypes described by the Walsh Protocol.
-To understand why folate is a problem for them though, we should discuss undermethylation.
+Undermethylators are one of the primary subtypes described by the Walsh Protocol.
+To understand why folate is a problem for them, we should discuss undermethylation.

-To begin, let’s discuss what methylation is.
 Methylation is the process where DNA gets “tagged” by a small hydrocarbon group.
 Methyl is one carbon and three hydrogens.
-Carbon can bond to four different atoms so a methyl group has one spot that allows it to attach somewhere else.
-The body uses methyl in many different reactions and one of them is to turn off DNA.
+Carbon can bond to four different atoms, so a methyl group has one spot that allows it to attach somewhere else.
+The body uses methyl in many reactions and one of them is to turn off DNA.

 How does it do this?

 One gene methyl turns off is the serotonin reuptake gene.
 Folate or folic acid appears to turn this gene on.
-If you have too much serotonin reuptake happening, serontonin levels will be low.
-If you have too little, serotonin will be too high.
+If you have too much serotonin reuptake happening, serotonin levels will be low.
+If you have too little reuptake, serotonin will be too high.
 (Yes, you can have too much serotonin in your body and some people do.)

-Undermethylators are particularly vulnerable to folates.
-The folates turn on the serotonin reuptake gene that is already not downregulated due to the lack of methyl.
+Undermethylators with anxiety or depression are vulnerable to folates.
+The folates turn on the serotonin reuptake gene that is already not downregulated because of the lack of methyl.
 For some people, they find that a sudden intake of folic acid causes a precipitous drop in mood or exacerbation of symptoms.

 What about Methylated Folate?

-That all said, many undermethylators do show temporary improvement as a result of taking methylfolate.
+Having said that, many undermethylators show temporary improvement because of taking methyl folate.
 After two to three months, the person devolves again.
-The methyl donation from the methylfolate gets overshadowed by the effects of folate on the body.
+The methyl donation from the methyl folate gets overshadowed by the effects of folate on the body.
 So the person gets worse.

 This is when patients call me.
 Fortunately, it’s not too late to feel better under this circumstance.
-A proper treatment plan can benefit someone at any time.
-Undermethylators respond slowly; some people may not get benefit for almost a year after treatment starts.
+A proper treatment plan can benefit everyone.
+Undermethylators respond slowly; some people may not get a benefit for almost a year after treatment starts.